 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UNC Chapel Hill, approximately 29% of students took out student loans averaging $6,452 a year.
-That adds up to $25,808 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At UNC Chapel Hill, approximately 28% of students took out student loans averaging $6,478 a year.
+That adds up to $25,912 over four years for those students.

 The student loan default rate at UNC Chapel Hill is 1.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UNC Chapel Hill Graduates Make?students who graduate with a bachelor's degree from UNC Chapel Hill make about $55,600 a year during their first few years of employment after graduation.
+How Much Money Do UNC Chapel Hill Graduates Make?bachelor's degree recipients from UNC Chapel Hill make around $55,600 per year during the early years of their employment.
 This is good news for future UNC Chapel Hill graduates since it is 40% more than the average college graduate's salary of $39,802 per year.

 Location of University of North Carolina at Chapel Hill